GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/02.011-020/05.All-Glory,-Laud,-and-Honor/docs.md

 ---
+title: |
-title: 15.
-All Glory, Laud, and Honor
+    015. All Glory, Laud, and Honor - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 015.
+All Glory, Laud, and Honor.
+All glory, laud, and honor, to thee, Redeemer, King, to whom the lips of children made sweet hosannas ring.
+Thou art the King of Israel, thou David's royal Son, who in the Lord's name comest, the King and Blessed One.
+    keywords:  |
-    keywords: Church Hymnal, All Glory, Laud, and Honor, All glory, laud, and honor,
+        Church Hymnal 1941, adventhymnals, advent hymnals, All Glory, Laud, and Honor, All glory, laud, and honor.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 15. ALL GLORY, LAUD, AND HONOR
+## 015. ALL GLORY, LAUD, AND HONOR
+####  Church Hymnal 1941,

 ```txt

 1.
 All glory, laud, and honor,
 to thee, Redeemer, King,